zachholcomb/hogwarts_again/README.md

   - bundle install
   - rails db:{create,migrate,seed}

-When you run rspec, you should have 12 passing tests.
+When you run rspec, you should have 12 failing tests to start.